-A client was particularly interested in the mechanics and anatomy of a McKinsey networking session, so today we’re going to discuss and focus on what to do when you network in a group setting as part of your consulting case interview recruitment process.
+A client was recently interested in the mechanics and anatomy of a McKinsey networking session.
+So today we’re going to discuss and focus on what to do when you network in a group setting as part of your consulting case interview recruitment process.
 We will primarily focus on McKinsey networking but the information is also applicable to other consulting firms’ networking events, like BCG, Bain, Deloitte, PwC, KPMG, etc.

 The group type of McKinsey networking is one of the most uncomfortable situations during the case interview recruitment process.
 The general etiquette is not really well known or easily found on the Internet since McKinsey, as well as BCG and other top firms, host and invite only a small number of people.